ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 One of the key features of Framer Motion is its intuitive API.
 It offers components like <b>motion.div</b>, <b>motion.button</b>, and <b>motion.svg</b> that can be used to wrap existing React elements and apply animations to them using props.
 It also provides hooks, such as <b>useAnimation</b> and <b>useMotionValue</b>, for more fine-grained control over animations.

-## Let me give an example of fading in an element using Framer Motion
+##  Here are a few examples of animations you can create using Framer Motion in React

-Let's say you have a <b>div</b> that you want to fade in when the component mounts.
-You can do something like this:
+### Fading in an element

 ```
 import { motion } from 'framer-motion';